 If you sign in using a third-party identity (email address, social login, etc.) I will see that too (as well as whatever public profile information is provided by said identity, which you can see at your user profile page), but that’s entirely the point to signing in to begin with.
 If you don’t want me to see that, don’t sign in, I guess?
 Anyway this site also uses a cookie to track you having logged in.
 The cookie itself is only used to identify you for the duration of your session.

 There is also a small security log which keeps track of the most recent time a particular identity attempted to access a private entry, and whether that attempt was successful.
-It is purely for the purposes of maintaining and verifying access control, and only applies to people who are logged in.
+It is purely for the purposes of maintaining and verifying access control, and only applies to people who are logged in and to private entries.

 This list is non-exhaustive, and there may be other forms of third-party content embed; see their respective services' privacy policies for more information.